-Because of space limitations, and because it is an interesting and visual example, we present this example as an one minute long YouTube video [29].
+Because it is an interesting and visual example, we present this example as a one-minute long YouTube video [36].
 The video demonstrates the speed, robustness and accuracy of our algorithm, even in the face of complex and degraded texts.